bot-app/trading/docs/faq.md

 ### I want to use incomplete candles

-Freqtrade will not provide incomplete candles to strategies.
+Trading will not provide incomplete candles to strategies.
 Using incomplete candles will lead to repainting and consequently to strategies with "ghost" buys, which are impossible to both backtest, and verify after they happened.

 You can use "current" market data by using the [dataprovider](strategy-customization.md#orderbookpair-maximum)'s orderbook or ticker methods - which however cannot be used during backtesting.